This is how many coronavirus cases there were in Crawley in the last 24 hours

-107 further coronavirus cases and two more deaths recorded in Crawley, official figures show
+100 further coronavirus cases and one more death recorded in Crawley, official figures show

-The number of coronavirus cases in Crawley increased by 107 in the last 24 hours, official figures show – and two more deaths were recorded.
+The number of coronavirus cases in Crawley increased by 100 in the last 24 hours, official figures show – and one more death was recorded.

-There were also two more coronavirus deaths recorded in the latest 24-hour period in Crawley.
+There was also one more coronavirus death recorded in the latest 24-hour period in Crawley.

-It means there have been two deaths in the past week, which is an increase on one the previous week.
+It means there have been three deaths in the past week, which is an increase on one the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Crawley.